MicrosoftDocs/sql-docs/docs/relational-databases/partitions/create-partitioned-tables-and-indexes.md

      After completing this page, click **Next**.

 6. On the **Map Partitions** page, under **Range**, select either **Left boundary** or **Right boundary** to specify whether to include the highest or lowest bounding value within each filegroup you create.
-You must always enter one extra filegroup in addition to the number of filegroups specified for the boundary values when you are creating partitions.
+When specifying multiple filegroups, you must always enter one extra filegroup in addition to the number of filegroups specified for the boundary values when you are creating partitions.

      In the **Select filegroups and specify boundary values** grid, under **Filegroup**, select the filegroup into which you want to partition your data.
 Under **Boundary**, enter the boundary value for each filegroup.
 If boundary value is left empty, the partition function maps the whole table or index into a single partition using the partition function name.